The new field always brings along new challenges. Newcomers come across new terminology which can get really confusing at times.

 How to Measure Usability & UX?

 Web 2.0 is stated by any valuable website or page that is created for the advantage of the user.
-The term has been used for quite some time now and explains the transition from early static websites to usable interfaces.
+The term has been used for quite some time now and explains the transition from early static websites to user interfaces.
 Join Web 2.0 and HTML5 and you will get access to the most refined and user-friendly interfaces present on the web.
 HTML 5 was conceived to give cross-platform powerful experiences that have everything from animations to music and video.

 Widgets are widely used across various platforms and websites.
 It is simply an on-screen element that is used by the users for interactions.
 Earlier almost all websites had a traffic counter.
 That is what a widget is.
-Some examples of widgets are sliders, calendar tools, buttons and contact forms.
+Some examples of widgets are sliders, calendar tools, buttons, and contact forms.

-It is a demo version of an app or product which can be taken for the purpose of testing, showing it to the other departments and stakeholders and even bug checking.
+It is a demo version of an app or product that can be taken for the purpose of testing, showing it to the other departments and stakeholders and even bug checking.
 It does not include full functionality and may employ stand-in images or fake user profiles to explain how some features work.

 Low/high fidelity comes into use while describing either wireframes or prototypes.
 Low fidelity is very simple, inclined more on functionality and is fast to make.
 High-fidelity versions consist of a lot of visual design features, show off interactions and functionality, and generally pass on more info to the client or other departments.
 Most projects either employ both or prefer high-fidelity.

 Low Fidelity VS High Fidelity